mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 While pairings between Scanians and unadapted humans do occur, it is extremely rare for pairings between Aquans and surface dwellers, even Scanians.
-This is believed to be because Aquans find air- breathers movement in the water extremely clumsy and ungraceful.
+This is believed to be because Aquans find air-breathers movement in the water extremely clumsy and ungraceful.
 That, coupled with the strong possibility of such a pairing resulting in unadapted or Sport offspring makes such a relationship unlikely.